aleeamini/Flareon7-2020/5/README.md

 # 5-TKApp
 This is very very simple.
 Just you don't fooling with it's name.
 The file is a TPK file that is a zip file which contains some dlls that unpack and run under a linux with .NetFramework().like apk files.
 The platform is a popular OS for smart watchs and wearable devices.
 You can download the emulator and run the TKAPP in it. the emulater software is ```Tizen```.
-But you don't need it for solving this challenge. you could do it with just some static analysis in ```dbSpy```.
+But you don't need it for solving this challenge. you could do it with just some static analysis in ```dnSpy```.
 ![alt text](https://github.com/aleeamini/Flareon7-2020/blob/main/5/watch.png)

 ## First Section: